MichMendar/tester/README.md

 docker-compose up -d
 ```

-After that, just you have to import the SQL backup via PHPMyAdmin, here is the URL:
+After that, just you have to import the SQL backup via PHPMyAdmin, here is the URLs:

 ```
-PHPMyAdmin --> localhost:8008
+PHPMyAdmin - localhost:8008
+Site - localhost:8080
 ```

 The SQL file is in folder db, in root path.